NEW EMPLOYEE BENEFIT PACKAGE

 THERE ARE THREE REQUIRED FORMS THAT YOU MUST COMPLETE AND SUBMIT TO THE BENEFITS OFFICE

-WITHIN 30 DAYS OF HIRE TO ESTABLISH YOUR BENEFITS.
+WITHIN 30 DAYS OF HIRE TO ESTABLISH INSURANCE AND BENEFITS.

 INSTRUCTIONS ON HOW TO COMPLETE AND SUBMIT ELECTRONIC FORMS HERE